PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Discussion

-The performance on the larger datasets and tasks, that is \mcfaline{} (\datascaling{}) and \jiang{}, are unsatisfactory compared to what was observed on the smaller datasets.
-As an example, on the \datascaling{} task, none of the models got rank metric below $0.4$ (where $0.5$ would be achieved by a random predictor).
+Models perform worse on the larger datasets and tasks, specifically \mcfaline{} (\datascaling{}) and \jiang{}.
+For example, on the \datascaling{} task, no model achieved a rank metric below $0.4$ (where $0.5$ is random predictor).
 This could be due to both the intrinsic difficulty of the task, and the amount of measurement or biological noise present in a dataset.
 For the \datascaling{} task, most models performed better with more data, potentially suggesting perturbation models follow scaling laws \citep{kaplan2020scaling}.

-\paragraph{Limitations} Given the diversity of implementations among public models, we aimed to assess the core components of each model.
+Given the diversity of implementations among public models, we aimed to assess the core components of each model.
 Thus, our benchmarking results should be interpreted as an assessment of how these core components perform rather than a perfectly accurate recreation of the public model implementation (see Appendix~\ref{sec:model_implementation} for details).

-Since our benchmarking metrics are defined on a population level, they may not fully capture heterogeneity in the perturbation response among cells.
-We've implemented distributional metrics, such as \gls{mmd} with RBF kernel and energy distance, as well as common differential expression metrics, such as log p-values, to better capture response heterogeneity and hope to use these metrics in future studies \citep{Gretton2012, Szkely2013}.

 \paragraph{Benchmarking codebase} We provide three main components: datasets and dataloaders, a model development framework, and an evaluation API with metrics (Appendix \ref{sec:software}).
 Each component can be used together or individually.
 For example, a user who just wants to benchmark predictions generated by an existing model can use the evaluation API.
-Whereas a user who wants a develop a new model with our model framework can use the entire codebase.
+Whereas a user who wants to develop a new model with our model framework can use the entire codebase.
 Each component is extensible, making it easy for users to add new datasets, models, and metrics.
 The codebase can be found on GitHub at \url{https://github.com/altoslabs/perturbench/}.

 \paragraph{Conclusion} The perturbation response modeling field holds great promise in searching the truly vast space of genetic and chemical perturbations to find disease targets and potential therapeutics.
 In this work, we bring together state-of-the-art models in a unified framework with thorough evaluation.
 We benchmarked individual model components through ablation studies, assessed performance on different datasets at different scales, and developed rank metrics that capture key downstream applications and model failure modes.
 Finally, we hope that our modular codebase will prove valuable in future model development and benchmarking efforts.